flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Edumerco: currently the OC is a group that "catches" whatever doesn't fall to other working groups.
 It currently works as per [[sociocracy]].
 We are not a board/it is not our place to mandate how working groups operate.
 We set out to organize but not make decisions for others.
 We can help with: determining which decisions must be made; who should take them.
         - Edumerco: this round of meetings is about understanding best what each group does and how we can support you.
         - Edsu: in terms of gaps, one that comes to mind is about payment of bills -- the hosting bill was left unpaid recently.
 Is paying the bill a TWG issue or a FWG issue?
 How to know?
         - Flancian: we can separate the bills in terms of what needs to be paid, from who is paying them.
-There are notes about this in O
+There are notes about this in OC meeting minutes in Loomio.
+        - Caitlin: posts can be posted to OpenCollective and members of the Finance Working Group can approve them.
+        - Flancian: now that we are closer to establishing the co-op as a legal entity is it possible to have a co-op credit card which could be used?
 - Possible projects of interest
     - Single sign on
     - Signup/joining process